 Future Trends:

-- AI and Machine Learning: Enhanced threat detection and response capabilities.
+- AI and Machine Learning: Enhanced ability to detect and respond to threats.

-- IoT Security: Increased focus on securing connected devices.
+- IoT Security: IoT Security It requires focus on the safety of the connected device.

 Must Read: Why Website Security Should Be Your Top Priority in 2024!